 What Is Commercial Real Estate Tokenization 2026?

-Tokenization converts economic rights of a property — ownership, revenue streams, or shares — into digital tokens on a blockchain.
+Tokenization converts economic rights of a property — ownership, revenue streams, or shares — into digital tokens on a blockchain, as explained in real estate tokenization fundamentals and practical frameworks.
 These tokens function like digital securities and can be fractionalized, traded digitally, and listed on secondary markets.

 How Commercial Real Estate Tokenization 2026 Works Structurally